sematext/docs/docs/fleet/fleet.md

 ### Agent Errors

-Here you will see any errors that appear in the Sematext Agent's own logs.
+Here, you will find any errors that appear in the Sematext Agent's own logs.
 The severity field will always be error, and they'll include a timestamp and a message.
 You can find troubleshooting information [here](https://sematext.com/docs/agents/sematext-agent/agent-troubleshooting/).
 You can find information about diagnostics in the [Diagnostics Tab](https://sematext.com/docs/fleet/#Diagnostics).

 ![Agent Errors](../images/fleet/fleet-agent-errors.png)